-Darren joins host Robin Young to discuss the foundation's new focus on inequality and our vision for the future, which we call FordForward.
+Darren joins host Robin Young to discuss our new focus on inequality, and our vision for the future, which we call FordForward.

 Ford Foundation Making Cuts To Focus On Inequality